jasonh4882/sciAndEngScienceFairSEFIWebsiteFall2020/README.md

 # Science and Engineering State Science Fair SEFI Scoring Website #

-## Description
+## Description ##

 This project was created as a potential candidate to become the new backend scoring website for the annual SEFI State Science Fair.
-This submission acted as one possibility out of ten that were pitched to the SEFI comittee.
+This submission acted as one possibility out of ten that were pitched to the SEFI committee.

 The SEFI representative that worked as a client for this project was Andy Harris.
 A comprehensive video of what was requested: